Activities for team building and games for your virtual team

 For eg, you could hold a face-off decorating department desk (this is a huge success in Halloween’s The Muse office), or schedule a cookie or guacamole-making contest, where staff bring their best recipes and the team votes their preferences (plus, who doesn’t like food during the workday?).

-Having people hang out outside of work is definitely trickier, so if you can bring everyone together (or can take the afternoon to go on an adventure), these can be perfect team bonding opportunities.
+Having people hang out outside of work is trickier, so if you can bring everyone together (or can take the afternoon to go on an adventure), these can be perfect team bonding opportunities.

 89. Full a Challenge on Escaping the Room